Schedule of Events

 Friday, Saturday, and Sunday, 11 a.m.-4 p.m.

 8 a.m.-4 p.m.
-Classes open to families and alumni
+Classes open to alumni and families

 Grab your notebook and coffee; it’s back to class!
-A listing of open classes will be available here soon
+Class listing coming late summer

 11:30 a.m.-1:30 p.m.
 Lunch in Commons, Chapin Hall (pay at the door)